pchapin/typescript/README.md

 1. Use the command `npm install` to install the necessary dependencies into `node_modules`.

 2. Review the configuration files to ensure they meet your project's needs.
-You may want to adjust settings in `tsconfig.json`, `.eslint.config.mjs`, `.prettierrc`, and the other configuration files in the project root.
+You may want to adjust settings in `tsconfig.json`, `.eslint.config.mjs`, `.prettierrc`, `typedoc.json`, `vite.config.mts`, and the other configuration files in the project root.

 ## Testing

-This skeleton contains a sample `index.html` and `src/main.ts` that demonstrate the setup.
+This skeleton contains a sample `index.html` and `src/main.ts` that demonstrate this template.

 To run ESLint over the entire codebase: